guoway/git-lab/README.md

-# git-lab
-Test for Git Lab
+It's the first time for gitting